Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 What Is Duty of Care?

-For a property owner, your duty of care may cover anyone on your property, and for an employer it would cover employees, contractors, and customers.
+For a property owner, your duty of care may cover anyone on your property, and for an employer, it would cover employees, contractors, and customers.
 Depending on the particular situation, there may be more or less strict liability, but you are expected to do your due diligence to prevent harm.

 Legalese

 Put simply, duty of care is the standard by which someone is held liable for a plaintiff’s injury in personal injury cases like medical malpractice, car accidents, slips, and falls.
-If a person or organization is in breach of duty of care, they may be held liable for negligence.
+If a person or organization is in breach of the duty of care, they may be held liable for negligence.

 Duty of care is a moral matter